pkp/pkp-docs/dev/plugin-guide/3.3/en/examples-styles-scripts.md

 ---
-title: Example - Add Styles and Scripts - Plugin Guide for OJS, OMP and OPS
+title: Example - Add Styles and Scripts - Plugin Guide for OJS and OMP
 book: dev-plugin-guide
-version: 3.4
+version: 3.3
 ---

 # Add Styles and Scripts